jbladant/ORCA2-demonstrator/Running ORCA2_ICE_PISCES.md

 ___
 # <a name="outputs"></a> 5.
 View outputs

-Now you can use your preferred software to vies and analyse the outputs.
+Now you can use your preferred software to vies and analyse the outputs, e.g. python or ncview.

-<mark> Include some pretty results </mark>